Mark 1

 Base text: SBL Greek New Testament (SBLGNT), licensed under CC-BY-4.0.

-Method: Sense-lines derived from Greek grammatical structure using syntax tree analysis, following the scholarly tradition of colometric formatting for oral delivery.
+Method: ATUs derived from Greek grammatical structure using syntax tree analysis, following the scholarly tradition of colometric formatting for oral delivery.

 For more information, see the project on GitHub.